 The Heritage Center’s Executive Chef James Lyons has been working as a chef in the hospitality business since 1988, training and working all across the United States with stops in Pennsylvania, South Carolina, California and Minnesota as well as training in Paris at La Tour D’Argent, Fauchon and Maxims.
 He most recently spent the last several years at D’amico Catering, The Hotel Intercontinental in Saint Paul and The Marriott Minnetonka.
 James has a good sense of how the industry has changed and what needs to happen to create more sustainable events.

-“At Earle Brown we are moving toward sourcing fish from producers who utilize sustainable fishing practices such as using the Monterey Aquarium fishing guidelines and incorporating a higher percentage of local products into our menu,” James explains.
+“At The Heritage Center we are moving toward sourcing fish from producers who utilize sustainable fishing practices such as using the Monterey Aquarium fishing guidelines and incorporating a higher percentage of local products into our menu,” James explains.
 “This includes using more local dairy, beef and pork products from within the state.
 We’re also focusing our offerings on greener products that break down quicker in a commercial compost facility to lessen the environmental impact.”

 Tips for Sustainable Catering

 When planning a sustainable event, there are several key factors to keep in mind.
 Addressing these will help you reach your event goals.

 - Menu planning is key.
 Get in touch with the culinary staff at your designated venue early on so you can set goals and expectations together.
 Sometimes being too customized with the menu can lead to food waste.
 Talk with the head chef and listen to his or her recommendations.